toot-community/kubernetes/README.md

 cannot continue booting if Prometheus StatsD Exporter is unavailable; this is why we run at least two instances of Prometheus StatsD Exporter.

-### LibreTranslate

-LibreTranslate is a free and open-source machine translation API used by Mastodon.
-It's hosted on the cluster as well.
-All the configuration for LibreTranslate can be found in the directory `libretranslate/`.
-It's also deployed through ArgoCD.

 ### Mastodon (toot.community)

 Mastodon is an accessible, open-source social network server.
 It is a decentralized alternative to commercial platforms